Liu Guangdi: Early life and education

-Liu Guangdi was born in 1859 in a Fushun County, Sichuan.
+Liu Guangdi was born in 1859 to Hakka Chinese in Fushun County, Sichuan.
 After completing his early education in the county, he attended Jinjiang College in 1880.
 After passing the highest imperial examination, Jinshi, in 1883, he was appointed Apprentice Secretary in a central Board at the capital, and he was appointed as Secretary in the Board of Punishments.
-Though he had a promising future on official career, he worried about the national fate of the country given foreign incursions and the corruption and degeneration of the illing Qing Dynasty.
+Though he had a promising future on official career, he worried about the national fate of the country given foreign incursions and the corruption and degeneration of the ailing Ching/Qing regime.

 Constitutional reform

-Starting in 1896 there was increasing pressure for Constitutional Reform, which was supported by the young Guangxu Emperor, then in his 20s.
+Starting in 1896 there was increasing pressure for Constitutional Reform, which was supported by the Guangxu ruler, then in his 20s.

 In 1898, the Constitutional Reform campaign known as the Hundred Days Reform movement, which was led by Kang Youwei and Liang Qichao, reached a climax.
 Kang Youwei set up the Society for Safeguarding the Empire (Baoguohui 寶國會) and Liu Guangdi joined it with other friends.
 On 13 April 1898, the Guangxu Emperor ordered Kang to start the reformation.
 Over the next few months Guangxu published a series of reform measures.
 In July, Liu Guangdi was recommended to Guangxu because of his sharp political ideas.
-Guang Xu appreciated him, and on 5 September he promoted him as one of the ministers of military.
+GuangXu appreciated him, and on 5 September he promoted him as one of the ministers of military.

 Actually, the then Grand Council was staff division of the Constitutional Reform.
 Guangxu was so eager to change China's situation that had to read over hundreds of recommendations every day.
 Liu Guangdi and Tan Sitong helped him and provided him with solutions.
 With the help of the reformist, Guangxu published a series of reform measures.

 The Constitutional Reform encroached on the interests of the hard-liner conservatives within the imperial court including ministers, bureaucrats, and military leaders; led by Empress Dowager Cixi.
 Seeing the chaotic political situation, Liu Guangdi grew increasingly concerned about the Cixi's interference in reform efforts.
 He wanted to get rid of Cixi's control in order to insure success of constitutional reform while staying clean and unsullied in the fierce political whirlpool.

 Execution

-On 21 September Cixi, backed by army generals, took the unexpected action to imprison the young Emperor Guangxu as she got the secret information from Yuan Shikai.
+On 21 September Cixi, backed by army generals, took the unexpected action to arrest Guangxu as she got the secret information from Yuan Shikai.
 She then issued orders to arrest and kill the reformists.
 Liu Guangdi was arrested at the Ground Council.
 On 28 September Cixi ordered the beheading of the reformists without interrogation or trial.
 On the way to the execution ground, Liu Guangdi still made protests against the decision of Cixi and insisted on the validity of the constitutional reform.
 He and five others were beheaded and executed without trial at Caishikou, an execution ground in modern China, on 28 September 1898.
 They are now referred to as the Six Gentlemen of the Hundred Days' Reform and are revered as martyrs to the Chinese nation.